 The Bodhisatta was once an ascetic.
 His father was the royal chaplain, and on the day the Bodhisatta was born the sky foretold he would grow up to become the best archer in all of India.
 The prophesy came true, and when he came of age he was hired to serve the king, earning a salary of one thousand coins per day.
 The king’s advisors were offended and suggested the king should not pay him so much without having ever seen him shoot.
 So by beat of drum, the king summoned everyone in the city to come watch the Bodhisatta prove his skill.

-The Bodhisatta put on a splendid coat of armor and a jeweled crown and had four renown archers (they were able to shoot as quick as lightning, split a hair, shoot at a sound rather than seeing the target, and hit a falling arrow) stationed at the corners of a pavilion.
-He stood in the center and told them to try their best to shoot and wound him, but the Bodhisatta dodged all their arrows and shot the four men, making them drop to the ground.
+The Bodhisatta put on a splendid coat of armor and a jeweled crown and had four renown archers (they were able to shoot as quick as lightning, split a hair, hit a target by sound rather than sight, and hit a falling arrow) stationed at the corners of a pavilion.
+The Bodhisatta stood in the center and told them to try their best to shoot and wound him, but he dodged all their arrows and shot the four men, making them drop to the ground.
 He called this trick the arrow-defense and the crowd shouted and danced in applause and threw money and jewelry to him.

 Eventually the king learned of the Bodhisatta’s whereabouts and went to visit him.
 The Bodhisatta floated in the air and preached to him and his entourage about dharma and the misery caused by sensual desires.
-After listening, they all renounced the world on the spot.
+After listening, they all renounced the world on the spot and stayed in the forest with him.

 As time went on, word about the Bodhisatta spread and thousands more came to live the ascetic life alongside him.
 The monastery became overcrowded, so he sent six of his best students (a seventh stayed behind with him), each with a company of ascetics, out to settle in other places.
 One of these, Kisavaccha, settled in a king’s royal park outside the palace.